 Parents

-Hello, and welcome to the Office of International Program’s parent section of the website.
+Hello, and welcome to the Office of International Program’s parent section.
 Study abroad is an exciting and enriching part of a student’s education, and we are pleased to be working with your student on their intended summer, semester, or year abroad.
 Thank you for taking the time to learn more about your student’s program.
 We understand that spending a summer, semester, or year overseas is a big decision for both students and their families, and we want to make sure that all parties stay as informed as possible.
 Below we have provided some general information for all parents of study abroad students, as well as links to program-specific information.

 Planning

 There are several stages of planning when it comes to study abroad.
 Prior to application, students should attend information sessions for their programs of interest, and speak with their academic advisor to make sure that they are in line with their major requirements.
 The program directors in the Office of International Programs will also be able to give students academic guidance once they have applied to study abroad, but it is important that students begin the process early, so as not to limit their options.
 It is also important for all students to remain flexible.
 It is our goal to place students in their first choice program, but this is not always possible, as some of our programs are more competitive than others.
 Keeping an open mind will help your student realize their goal of studying overseas, even if they cannot be placed in their first choice.
 Your student should be aware of the minimum GPA requirement for their top choice programs, as well as the types of courses that will be available.
 This information is widely accessible in our literature, and it will help students determine which programs are best suited for them.
-Students should abide by Loyola’s rules and regulations, as we cannot accept any student with serious or recurrent disciplinary problems.
+Students should abide by Loyola’s student code of conduct, as we cannot accept any student with serious or recurrent disciplinary problems.

 Academics